Segway: Technology

 The dynamics of the Segway PT are similar to a classic control problem, the inverted pendulum.
 It uses brushless DC electric motors in each wheel powered by lithium-ion batteries with balance achieved using tilt sensors, and gyroscopic sensors developed by BAE Systems' Advanced Technology Centre.
-The wheels are driven forward or backward as needed to return its pitch to upright.

 Usage

+The special police forces trained to protect the public during the 2008 Summer Olympics used the Segway for mobility.

 In 2011, the Segway i2 was being marketed to the emergency medical services community.

-In 2018, the police of Stockholm adopted Segways as a permanent transportation method for the patrollers of the old town.
+In 2018, the police of Stockholm adopted Segway i2 as a transportation method for the patrollers of the old town.

-The Segway miniPro is also available to be used as the mobility section of a robot.

-Disability Rights Advocates for Technology worked to supply Segway PTs to veterans who had trouble walking.
-(Segway Inc. cannot market its devices in the US as medical devices.
-Kamen sold the intellectual property rights for medical purposes to Johnson & Johnson, makers of the iBOT, a self-balancing wheelchair).